jenkinsci/p4-plugin/docs/P4GROOVY.md

 ## Introduction

-P4Groovy is a Groovy interface to P4Java that allows you to write Perforce commands in the pipleline DSL.
+P4Groovy is a Groovy interface to P4Java that allows you to write Perforce commands in the pipeline DSL.

 ## Setup